canjs/canjs/docs/can-guides/commitment/recipes/search-list-details/search-list-details.md

 ### What you need to know

 - `import()` returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-- Promises can be [can-reflect-promise used directla]y in the view.
+- Promises can be [can-reflect-promise used directly] in the view.

 ```js
 ViewModel: {